 CHRISTOPER OFF, a lovely gentlemen with a phrasal verbs fixation.

-Student C. (For groups with multiples of three students.)
+Student C. (For groups of three students.)

 Gullible (adj.) ready to believe anything.